soupi/learn-haskell-blog-generator/src/03-html/03-edsls.md

 Embedded Domain Specific Languages (EDSLs for short).

-Domain specific languages (DSLs) are specialized programming languages that are tailored to specific domains.
-In contrast of general purpose languages, which try to work well in many domains.
+Domain specific languages (DSLs) are specialized programming languages that are tailored to specific domains, in contrast to general purpose languages, which try to work well in many domains.

 A few examples of DSLs are: